• Sell Your Mineral Rights

 Rule of Thumb

 The most significant factor affecting the value of your mineral rights is the location.
-Each area has it's own geography, making some sites more desirable than others.
+Each area has its own geography, making some sites more desirable than others.

 Giant horizontal fracked wells of the Delaware Basin (the deepest part of the Permian) are some of the most valuable mineral rights.
 These wells generate a massive amount of oil and natural gas and, because there are multiple layers of shale, multiple stacked horizontal wells can be drilled in a given tract of land.